SoftWriters/RestaurantReviews/README.md

 --------------

 .NET Core 2 Web API
-Entity Framework Code-First DB definition, EntityFrameworkCore.InMemory implementation for ease of testing demo.htm web page to demonstrate the calls from JavaScript
+Entity Framework Code-First DB definition EntityFrameworkCore.InMemory implementation for ease of testing demo.htm web page to demonstrate the calls from JavaScript

 An xUnit based unit testing framework has also been created.